 - When your team throws the jack, play in a courteous manner.
 After throwing the jack, pause.
 Ask the other team if it looks OK to them, and wait for their answer.
 This gives the other team a chance to challenge the jack if they want to.

 - Some teams are in the habit of verbally accepting the jack, and then later challenging it.
 If you’re playing such a team, accept the fact that what they are doing is perfectly legal.
-Don’t let it rattle you.
-Be aware that if you allow yourself to work yourself into a lather over what you consider to be the opposing team’s “poor sportsmanship”, you’ve basically shot yourself in the foot as far as “the mental game” is concerned.
+If you let yourself become upset over the opposing team’s “poor sportsmanship”, you shoot yourself in the foot as far as “the mental game” is concerned.
 So be mellow; keep calm and carry on.

-- If you see that the opposing team is in the habit of throwing the jack and then quickly throwing their first boule, what can you do?
+- If the opposing team habitually throws the jack and then quickly throws their first boule, what can you do?
 If you’re on friendly terms, talk to them and express your concern.
 They may not be aware of what they are doing, and will change their behavior.
 If you’re on less-friendly terms, you can talk to them, explain your concern, and ask if you can agree on some arrangement whereby one team or the other always marks the position of the thrown jack.
 That is what umpires say players should do, so it is certainly appropriate for you to ask for their help in seeing that it gets done.
 If you can’t come to some agreement, and you’re playing in an umpired competition, call in the umpire, explain the situation, and let him handle it.

 This was reported by Mike Pegg in a 1999 post on petanque.org.

 For Mike’s old position, see THIS and THIS.